WordPress/openverse/README.md

 # Scripts

-This repo contains automation scripts used for various workflows around Search repositories and processes at Automattic.
+This repo contains automation scripts used for various workflows around Openverse repositories and processes.

 ## Repository structure